Roblox/creator-docs/content/en-us/art/accessories/specifications.md

 Attachments are points on the accessory model that connect to another attachment of the same name on a character model.
 It is important that these are correctly applied so rigid accessories can attach to your models.
 Layered accessories also use attachment points to correctly associate with various body parts.
 See the following specifications for attachments:

-- **One attachment** - Each accessory, including layered accessories, require at least one attachment point to it's associated body part.
+- **One attachment** - Each accessory, including layered accessories, require at least one attachment point to its associated body part.
 - **Naming Convention** - The `Class.Attachment` name must follow a specific naming convention depending on the `Class.Accessory.AccessoryType`.
 The Accessory Fitting Tool generates an appropriate `Class.Attachment` name automatically.

   If setting attachment names manually, use the following `Class.Attachment` name for each accessory type: